how much to screed a floor

 1. Liquid Screed

-This new form of floor screed is growing in popularity, mainly due to its quicker-drying time.
+This new form of floor screed is growing in popularity, mainly due to its quicker drying time.

 It’s also beneficial for use with underfloor heating due to how quickly the heat transfers through the material.
 Liquid screed leaves no air gaps, which slow or prevent heat transfer.